ToyaOkey/ToyaOkey/README.md

 - Preparing for full-time roles with a focus on tech consulting, security, or product strategy

 ⚡ I believe in learning by doing, and I’m always building, experimenting, and sharing

+Feel free to reach out to me to collaborate on any work.